sourdoughbrett/Bot_Brie_Starter/README.md

   - Verifying and managing Python dependencies.

 - **`Bot_Tutorials.md`**: Practical examples and tutorials for implementing various trading strategies, including:
+  - How TradingView will transform your algorithmic strategies (see blog too).
   - Using technical indicators like MACD, RSI, and Bollinger Bands.
   - Setting up trailing stops and OCO orders.
   - Creating and customizing backtesting scenarios.